 Fall has arrived, and with it your biggest opportunity to make Medicare changes.

-Medicare’s annual Open Enrollment Period (OEP) goes by many names.
+Medicare’s annual Annual Enrollment Period (AEP) goes by many names.
 A couple of common ones are “annual election period” and “annual open enrollment period.”
 But they all refer to the same time frame, from Oct.
 15 to Dec.
 7, when Medicare users can make changes to their plans.

 If you have a Medicare supplement (or medigap) plan, this period isn’t for you.
 But for all other Medicare users, OEP can be useful.
 It’s your annual opportunity to purchase, drop or switch your Medicare Advantage or Medicare Part D (prescription medication) plan.

 You might wonder why you should even bother.
 If your plan is working, why change it?
 Well, 2 reasons: 1.
 Your plan can change from year to year, and 2.
 Your needs can change, too.
 Comparing plans once a year can help make sure you always have the best one for your life now, says Cindi Gatton, a board-certified patient advocate.
 She’s also the founder of Pathfinder Patient Advocacy Group in Atlanta.

 “People think that once they have Medicare coverage in place, they never have to think about it again,” says Gatton.
 “But there’s a benefit to looking at their plan each year and potentially making changes.”

 So go ahead and pull out your plan.
 Then ask yourself these 5 questions to determine whether you might be better off with something else.

 And since you’re already doing a health plan checkup, now would be a good time to download the Optum Perks mobile app.
 It provides prescription medication discounts at more than 64,000 pharmacies.